AdobeDocs/journey-optimizer.fr-FR/help/using/action/consent.md

 * **Consent policy latency**: the delay from the time a consent policy is created or updated to the moment it is applied.
 This can take up to 6 hours
 -->

-### Utilisation des stratégies de consentement lors de la configuration d’une action personnalisée{#consent-custom-action}
+### Tirer parti des politiques de consentement lors de la configuration d’une action personnalisée{#consent-custom-action}

 Lors de la configuration d’une action personnalisée, deux champs peuvent être utilisés pour la gestion du consentement.